AshishKohad27/Full_Stack_Notes/3. React/Readme.md

 # 12. What are useRefs?
 What are some use cases?

-useRef is a hook in React that returns a mutable object that persists throughout the lifetime of the component.
+useRef is a hook in React that returns a mutable object throughout the lifetime of the component.
 This object can be used to store values or references that need to be accessed between renders.

 Here are some use cases for useRef: